 Technically, if you live full-time in Paraguay for three years on your residence permit, you are eligible to apply for citizenship.

 As in many of these countries, however, what the letter of the law says doesn’t always happen in the real world.
-I’ve known plenty of people who have applied for Paraguayan citizenship after their three years of residency only to find that it takes years to actually get their passports – if they even get them at all.
+I’ve known plenty of people who have applied for Paraguayan citizenship after their three years of residency only to find that it takes years upon years to actually get their passports – if they even get them at all.

 Additionally, legal services in Paraguay are poor, and scams are prevalent.
-Navigating the process can be quite complicated, and finding someone to navigate it for you can be near-impossible.
+Navigating the process can therefore be quite complicated, and finding someone to navigate it for you can be near-impossible.

 For this reason, I tend to discourage people from Paraguayan citizenship.
 Although we have Paraguayan legal services on-hand if you do want to go this route, there are much better passports that you can get than Paraguay’s for the amount of time and effort that you will invest here.